 Other Botanical Oils

 Different botanical oils will also add important fats and antioxidants to your hair.
 One of our favorites is using coconut oil as a mask.
 Be sure that you rub the coconut oil from the scalp to the tips of your hair.
 You can then cover your hair with a warm towel, wrap, or shower cap.
 Coconut oil is great for people with thick hair.
-If you have fine hair, this is not the treatment for you.
+If you have fine hair, this is not the treatment for you, because it will weigh it down.

 Other Tips For Repairing Damaged Hair